 National Tree: Cypress (Cypresses corneyana), locally called Tsenden is associated with religious places.
 According to legend, this tree is believed to have grown from Guru Padmasambhava’s walking stick.

-National Flower: Blue Poppy (Mecanopis Grandis), locally called Euitpel metog hoem, is a delicate blue or purple tinged bloom with a white filament.
-It grows at high altitude.
+National Flower: Blue Poppy (Meconopsis Grandis), locally called Euitpel metog hoem, is a delicate blue or purple-tinged bloom with a white filament.
+It grows at high altitudes.

 National Bird: Raven (Corvus corax Tibetanus).
 The tutelary god Mahakala took the form of a raven to guide the country’s unifier, Zhabdrung to Bhutan.
 Raven (local name Jarog) lent its name and features to the crown of the king of Bhutan.